Records for the user 'ego'

 IFrame("/files/viz/index.html", "100%", 700)

-Using bandicoot, compute aggregated indicators from bc.individual
+Using bandicoot, compute aggregated indicators from bc.individual and bc.spatial:

 bc.individual.percent_initiated_conversations(U)